Aditi-exe/Attendance-Duration/README.md

 # Attendance-Duration

-Code for analyzing the attendance in Microsoft Teams meeting.
+Code for analyzing the attendance in a Microsoft Teams meeting.